harendra-kumar/concise-haskell/abstraction/abstraction.rst

 When a type variable is universally quantified it means that the type variable is valid over the scope of the whole program.
 The type variable is visible for typechecking anywhere in the program without any restrictions.
+A universally quantified type variable must be able to `unify` with any usage of that type variable.
 Universal quantification is implicit or default.
 All type variables of a function are unviersally quantified by default.
-Though we can use an explicit `forall`:
+Though we can use an explicit `forall` in the global scope:

 ::